 - Clustered Index must be created on Single Column which is not changing and narrow in size.
-Best candidate is primary key.
+The best candidate is a primary key.

-- Non-clustered Indexes increases performance of the query that returns fewer rows and rows has wide selectivity spectrum.
+- Non-clustered Indexes increase performance of the query that returns fewer rows and rows has a wide selectivity spectrum.

 - Each table must have one Clustered Index.

-- If column have low selectivity avoid creating Index on that column as it slow down the rows modification and system will not get benefit from Index.
+- If column have low selectivity avoid creating an Index on that column as it slow down the rows modification and system will not get benefit from the Index.

 - Multiple Columns Index or Covered Index should be ordered as Most Selective column on left and gradually decreasing selectivity as they go right.

-- Use SORT_IN_TEMPDB option when table is created if tempdb is on different disk.
-This will increase the performance to create Index.
+- Use SORT_IN_TEMPDB option when the table is created if tempdb is on different disks.
+This will increase the performance to create the Index.

 - Rebuild Index frequently using ALTER INDEX and De-fragment Index to keep performance optimal for Indexes.